 - All the hoses and breathing air filter*

-The cool tube is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!
+The climate control is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!

 *Note: When using a blast helmet with supplied air, it's important to never run breathing air straight from the compressor.
 It needs to first pass through a filter, otherwise you could breathe in carbon monoxide.

 This is the exact same concept as the helmet, except the cool tube feeds into a vest instead.
 By wearing the vest and helmet at the same time, you'll be sure to stay cool and comfortable.